Vladislav Fokin

-Vladislav Igorevich Fokin (born 8 June 1986) is a Russian professional ice hockey goaltender who is currently an unrestricted free agent.
-He most recently played for HC Yugra of the Kontinental Hockey League (KHL).
-Fokin originally made his debut in the KHL with Traktor Chelyabinsk.
-On 10 May 2015, after spending his entire professional career with Traktor Chelyabinsk, Fokin moved to fellow KHL club HC Ugra in search for a starting role.
+Vladislav Igorevich Fokin (born 8 June 1986) is a Russian former professional ice hockey goaltender.
+He most recently played for PSK Sakhalin of Asia League Ice Hockey.
+Fokin originally made his debut in the Kontinental Hockey League (KHL) with Traktor Chelyabinsk.
+On 10 May 2015, after spending his entire professional career with Traktor Chelyabinsk, Fokin moved to fellow KHL club HC Yugra in search for a starting role.